joj-macho/Pythological-Playground/converter/README.md

 ```

-Welcome to the Converter CLI!
+Welcome to the Unit Converter Program!

-Select a conversion:
+Choose a Conversion Option:
 1. Length
 2. Mass
 3. Temperature

 Enter choice: 1

+Available units: mm, cm, m, km, inch, foot, yard, mile
-Enter the length: 42
+Enter the length value: 10
-Enter the unit to convert from: inch
+Enter the unit to convert from: km
-Enter the unit to convert to: m
+Enter the unit to convert to: yard
-Result: 1.066799423928311 m
+Results: 10.0 km = 10936.1 yard

 Do you want to perform another conversion? (y/n): y
-Select a conversion:
+Choose a Conversion Option:
 1. Length
 2. Mass
 3. Temperature

 Enter choice: 2

+Available units: g, kg, mg, lb, oz, ton
-Enter the weight: 100
+Enter the mass value: 10
-Enter the unit to convert from: kg
+Enter the unit to convert from: lb
-Enter the unit to convert to: lb
+Enter the unit to convert to: oz
-Result: 220.462 lb
+Result: 10.0 lb = 160.00036287432755 oz

 Do you want to perform another conversion? (y/n): y
-Select a conversion:
+Choose a Conversion Option:
 1. Length
 2. Mass
 3. Temperature

 Enter choice: 3

+Available units: Celsius, Fahrenheit, Kelvin
+Enter the temperature value: 0
+Enter the unit to convert from: celcius
+Enter the unit to convert to: kelvin
+Invalid units.

+Do you want to perform another conversion? (y/n): y
+Choose a Conversion Option:
+1. Length
+2. Mass
+3. Temperature

+Enter choice: 3

+Available units: Celsius, Fahrenheit, Kelvin
-Enter the temperature: 32
+Enter the temperature value: 0
 Enter the unit to convert from: celsius
-Enter the unit to convert to: fahrenheit
+Enter the unit to convert to: kelvin
-Result: 89.6 Fahrenheit
+Result: 0.0 Celsius = 273.15 Kelvin

+Do you want to perform another conversion? (y/n): n
+Bye!
 ```